rust-lang/book/src/ch17-01-tasks.md

 }
 ```

-Now when we run this, we get the behavior we might have expected initially:
+When we run this, we get the behavior we might have expected initially:

 <!-- TODO: paths in the output here! -->
 ```console